- Location | 9961 Central Ave, Carlisle, OH 45005, USA

-I received an email this past week with a little history on one of these two Futuros from Tom; thanks for the information Tom.
-Tom tells me that:
+We received an email this past week with a little history on one of these two Futuros from Tom; thanks for the information Tom.
+Tom tells us that:

 The photograph was of course a photograph of this pair of Futuros.
 I wonder which Futuro will be so used next year?

-Would love to find out more about these Futuros so if you have any information please let me know.
+We would love to find out more about these Futuros so if you have any information please let us know

 A few photos of this pair of Futuros can be found by following these links: